Local Search Engine Optimization By Online Advantages

 What you’re saying is absolutely important, but it’s only a part of your overall presence on the Web.
 What other people are saying about you may matter more!

 It’s important to keep up with your online reputation.
 Bad reviews on Yelp!, Facebook, Google, and elsewhere can make or break your business.
 According to many web marketing gurus, it takes 5-10 positive reviews to overcome one negative one!
 You’re never going to make everyone happy, but if you can get out in front of negative or incorrect information early, you can minimize the damage and preserve your reputation.
 Being proactive with regard to fake reviews and making sure your side of the story is the one that matters to reviewers helps to satisfy both sides of this equation.

-Another good way to manage your reputation is by getting in the local news for the right reasons or working to win backlinks to your website and social media from other local businesses and charities.
+Another good way to manage the reputation of your company is by getting in the local news for the right reasons or working to win backlinks to your website and social media from other local businesses and charities.

 Frequently Asked Questions About Local Search Engine Optimization